abelgacem/topix-jk-site-it/docs/index.md

 # Introduction
-- This static website is deployed from the following [github repository][prj_source].
+- This static website is built and deployed from a [GitHub repository][prj_source].
-- It document some IT projects.
+- It documents some IT projects.

-# project list
+# Project list

 |code name|Description|
 |-|-|